Converging approximations of attractors via almost Lyapunov functions and semidefinite programming: A combined approach

-The last obstacle that we have to overcome is that we do not want to include $M_+$ explicitely because the set $M_+$ is typically not known a-priori.
-Therefore we make use of what already entered the LP (\ref{LPAttractorCorbiMilan}) (note that in the LP (\ref{LPAttractorCorbiMilan}) only $X$ but not $M_+$ appears) where the MPI set enters implicitly through the constraint $\beta v - \nabla v \cdot f\geq 0$, see \cite{korda2014convex}.
-That leads to the final LP with discounting factor $\beta > 0$

-We will show that also for this LP we have that the optimal value is given by the volume of the global attractor $\lambda(\A)$.
+We will show that also for the LP (\ref{LPAttractorLyapunovPerturbedX}) the optimal value is given by the volume of the GA $\lambda(\A)$.

 \begin{theorem} Let $X$ be compact and $f:\R^n\rightarrow \R^n$ be a locally Lipschitz continuous vector field.
 Let $\A$ be the global attractor for the dynamical system induced by $f$ with constraint set $X$.
-Then we have for any $\beta >0$ in (\ref{LPAttractorLyapunovPerturbedX})
+Then for any $\beta >0$ we have for $p_4^*$ in (\ref{LPAttractorLyapunovPerturbedX})

-Further for any feasible $(w,J,\varepsilon,v)$ we have $J^{-1}([0,\varepsilon])$ is positively invariant and
+Further for any feasible $(w,J,\varepsilon,v)$ we have $J^{-1}([0,\varepsilon]) \cap M_+$ is positively invariant and

 with

 which converges to zero as $(w,J,\varepsilon,v)$ gets optimal for (\ref{LPAttractorLyapunovPerturbedX}). \end{theorem}